AdrianInfante/2wayAudio/README.md

 Performs an HTTP request to the camera to enable or disable audio output.

 ### `is_key_pressed()`
 Checks if the 'Q' key is pressed.
+(Disabled)

 ### `create_rtp_packet(payload, seq_num, timestamp, ssrc)`
 Creates an RTP packet with the given payload, sequence number, timestamp, and SSRC.